recski/brise-plandok/brise_plandok/data_split/documentation.md

 ### Dry-run

 You can run this script in dry-run mode (default).
-It will print out how the next batch would look line without updating the doc-tracking file, the assignment files.
+It will print out how the next batch would look line without updating the doc-tracking file and the assignment files.

 ```
 python brise_plandok/data_split/generate_batch.py \